-- 5.44 The duty to disclose and withdraw arises whenever a Member attends any meeting of Council, a Committee or Sub-Committee, and is aware that he/she has a DPI in any matter being considered at the meeting.
-Therefore, it applies even if the Member would be absent from that part of the meeting where the matter in question is under consideration. - 5.45 Where these conditions are met, the Member must disclose the interest to the meeting (i.e. declare the existence and nature of the interest).
+- 4.40 The duty to disclose and withdraw arises whenever a Member attends any meeting of Council, a Committee or Sub-Committee, and is aware that he/she has a DPI in any matter being considered at the meeting.
+Therefore, it applies even if the Member would be absent from that part of the meeting where the matter in question is under consideration. - 4.41 Where these conditions are met, the Member must disclose the interest to the meeting (i.e. declare the existence and nature of the interest).
 However, in a change from the current requirements, the Member does not have to make such a disclosure if he/she has already registered the DPI, or at least sent off a request to the Monitoring Officer to register it (a "pending notification").
-So, members of the public attending the meeting will in future need to read the register of Members' interests, as registered interests will no longer be disclosed at the meeting.

-- 5.46 Where the Member does make a disclosure of a DPI, he/she must then notify it to the Monitoring Officer within the next 28 days, so that it can be included on the register of interests. - 5.47 If a Member has a DPI in any matter, he/she must not:- - participate in any discussion of the matter at the meeting.
+So, members of the public attending the meeting will in future need to read the register of Members' interests, as registered interests will no longer be disclosed at the meeting. - 4.42 Where the Member does make a disclosure of a DPI, he/she must then notify it to the Monitoring Officer within the next 28 days, so that it can go on the register of interests. - 4.43 If a Member has a DPI in any matter, he/she must not:- - participate in any discussion of the matter at the meeting.
 The Act does not define "discussion", but this would appear to preclude making representations as currently permitted under paragraph 12(2) of the model Code of Conduct; or - participate in any vote on the matter, unless he/she has obtained a dispensation allowing him/her to speak and/or vote.

-- 5.48 Failure to comply with the requirements becomes a criminal offence, rather than leading to sanctions. - 5.49 The Council's Code of Conduct must make "appropriate" provisions for disclosure and withdrawal for interests other than DPIs, but failure to comply with these requirements would be a breach of Code of Conduct, but not a criminal offence. - 5.50 Failure to withdraw from the meeting room would not be a criminal offence nor a breach of the Code of Conduct.
-On this basis, the Standards Committee recommends that an additional Council Procedure Rule be adopted, requiring Members to withdraw from the meeting room, as at present.
+- 4.44 Failure to comply with the requirements becomes a criminal offence, rather than leading to sanctions. - 4.45 The Council's Code of Conduct must make "appropriate" provisions for disclosure and withdrawal for interests other than DPIs, but failure to comply with these requirements would be a breach of Code of Conduct, but not a criminal offence. - 4.46 Failure to withdraw from the meeting room would not be a criminal offence nor a breach of Code of Conduct, although the meeting could vote to exclude the Member.